 The W3C provides some helpful advice on accessible presentations.

 Speaker financial support policy

 Accessibility Scotland is a non-profit charitable organisation, with a focus on running the conference.

 None of the organisers financially benefits from the event.
 As such, we try to keep running costs to a minimum, so we can also keep attendance fees low.

 That said, we also understand that speakers may need some form of financial support to help them attend and present.

 This is our policy for providing financial assistance to speakers:

-- We will meet travel costs of up to £100 for any speaker.
+- We will meet reasonable travel costs for any speaker.
 Please tell us in advance as best you can your expected travel costs.
 We don’t need to see receipts; we trust that you will choose the most appropriate travel for your needs.

 - If a speaker needs additional assistance relating to a disability, please let us know and we will do our best to provide financial support for the cost of assistance.

 - As a general rule we are not able to pay speaker fees or honorarium.
 However, for designated keynote speakers, we will at our discretion provide additional financial support to enable attendance.